FOOD DISTRIBUTION DAYS

-Thanks to the Community Food Bank, local grocery stores, and many generous donations, we are able to offer many basic perishable and non-perishable food items to our clients and replenish our shelves when supplies run low.
+Thanks to our local grocery stores, food drives, many individual contributions, Community Food Bank of Southern Arizona, and GAP Ministries food market, we are able to offer many basic perishable and non-perishable food items to our clients and replenish our shelves when supplies run low.
 These food items include milk, eggs, frozen meat, prepared foods, fresh produce, yogurt, dairy products, canned fruits and vegetables, breads and cereals, and toiletries and household products.

 Residents may visit twice a month and will receive one or more food boxes on the first visit (depending on family size), and bread, milk, eggs, produce and meat, if available, on both visits.
 On the second visit, residents also may choose from a variety of canned fruits, soups, vegetables and dry goods.

-Our Market Days are held on Thursdays from 9 a.m.-1 p.m. and Saturdays from 10 a.m.-noon.
+Our Market Days are held on Thursdays from 9 a.m.-1 p.m. and Saturdays from 9 am-noon.

 We administer The Emergency Food Assistance Program (TEFAP) for our area through the Arizona Department of Economic Security (DES).
 TEFAP is a federal program that provides supplemental food to low-income individuals and families.

 Families qualify to receive TEFAP boxes if they are within 185 percent of the federal poverty guidelines.
-Emergency food boxes are offered once monthly to qualified individuals who can provide proof of residence.
+Emergency food boxes are offered at the first of two monthly visits to qualified individuals who can provide proof of residence.

 Families may receive up to three boxes of food, depending on the number of people in the household.
 The food boxes usually contain rice, beans, macaroni and cheese, cereal, canned fruit or vegetables, peanut butter, and soup.